shapeshifter/shapeshifter-library-java/README.md

 * integration of processing incoming flex messages with your backend, e.g. validating whether an incoming flex message adheres to the contract administration in your backend
 * integration of triggering the sending of outgoing flex messages
-* flex test messages; flex test messages will be supported in a future release.
 * store any incoming or outgoing messages; in fact, the shapeshifter library does not perform any form of persistence, and does not assume anything on your persistence setup.
 Persistence in any form (e.g. storing a record in a Relational database, placing a message on a message queue) should